Appointments Appointments may be made by telephoning 01252 541155 or by calling at the surgery.

 Leaflet for Freshers

-Alexander House Surgery provides a private Travel Advice and Vaccinations service to our patients.
+Alexander House Surgery provides a Travel Advice and Vaccinations service to our patients.
 Advice can be given on travel anywhere for business or pleasure.

 To find out what vaccinations, if any, you will need please contact us at least 6 weeks before you travel in order to complete a travel questionnaire (one form for each traveller) and arrange an appointment with our Practice Nurse.